pulkitjuneja/Rays/README.md

 # Rays

-A path tracer written in C++ using the naive monte carlo algorithm
+A path tracer written in C++ using the naive monte carlo algorithm (under progress)

 Features
 * Glossy metals and reflective surfaces